Meet The Chefs

-Chef Valarie Carter studied culinary arts at The Art Institute of Atlanta and The Culinary Institute of America.
+Chef Valarie Carter studied culinary arts at The Art Institute of Atlanta.
 She focused her talents on working as a personal chef, as well as in noted hotels and country clubs, and served as a culinary arts faculty instructor at the Oklahoma State University Institute of Technology for five years.
 She currently serves on the board of the Tulsa Farmers’ Market and the OSUIT culinary arts advisory board.

 Valarie donates her culinary skills to benefit local philanthropic organizations, and her work with Cooking for Kids will help nutrition professionals across the state learn how to prepare and implement local, sustainable food.

 Chef Callie Fowler grew up in the kitchen with her family, honing a love of cooking into a successful career.
 She attended the prestigious Culinary Institute of America and earned a spot in its exclusive manager-in-training program.
 Callie went on to open several restaurants in California and, after returning to her home state, downtown Tulsa.

 Callie serves as the executive chef of child nutrition for Union Public Schools.
 Her efforts to bring health and nutritional education to children make her a perfect partner for Cooking for Kids.